|Nutritional Guidelines (per serving)|

 This guacamole recipe is easy and fun for kids to make all on their own.
 And despite what was previously thought, guacamole is not loaded with bad-for-you-fat.
-In fact, quite the opposite - guacamole is full of heart-healthy monounsaturated fat.
-So eat up!
+In fact, quite the opposite—guacamole is full of heart-healthy monounsaturated fat.
+It's also the base ingredient for some useful recipes, so make sure to do your research.

 - 3 ripe avocados